-- 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 TITLE V-ECONOMIC AFFAIRS - 4 SEC.
-501. UNDER SECRETARY FOR ECONOMIC AFFAIRS. - 5 (a) Establishment.-There shall be in the Depart- - 6 ment an Under Secretary for Economic Affairs who shall - 7 be responsible to the Secretary for matters pertaining to economic growth, commercial expansion, energy, technology policy and innovation, scientific research, commercial outer space affairs, critical minerals, water and the 3 4 environment, protection of natural resources, sanctions policies, and such other related duties as the Secretary 6 may from time to time designate.
-7 (b) RESPONSIBILITIES.-In addition to the respon-8 sibilities described under subsection (a), the Under Sec-9 retary for Economic Affairs shall maintain continuous observation and coordination of all matters pertaining to 10 11 economic and business affairs in the conduct of foreign 12 policy, including, as appropriate, the following: 13 (1) Preparing an annual strategic plan for ex-14 panding opportunities for United States private sec-15 tor companies in international markets, coordinating the use of sanctions to achieve national security ob-16 17 jectives, promoting international trade and invest-18 ment, developing international policies around new 19 and emerging technologies, ensuring United States 20 leadership in science and technology, protecting nat-21 ural resources, and promoting United States' energy 22 interests.
-23 (2) Developing policies for consideration by the 24 Secretary to promote economic growth, facilitate 25 market access, create business enabling environ
+- 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,

+3 TITLE V-ECONOMIC AFFAIRS

+- 4 SEC.
+501. UNDER SECRETARY FOR ECONOMIC AFFAIRS. - 5 (a) ESTABLISHMENT.-There shall be in the Depart- - 6 ment an Under Secretary for Economic Affairs who shall - 7 be responsible to the Secretary for matters pertaining to - 8 economic growth, commercial expansion, energy, tech-

+- 1 nology policy and innovation, scientific research, commer- - 2 cial outer space affairs, critical minerals, water and the - 3 environment, protection of natural resources, sanctions - 4 policies, and such other related duties as the Secretary - 5 may from time to time designate. - 6 (b) RESPONSIBILITIES.-In addition to the respon- - 7 sibilities described under subsection (a), the Under Sec- - 8 retary for Economic Affairs shall maintain continuous ob- - 9 servation and coordination of all matters pertaining to - 10 economic and business affairs in the conduct of foreign - 11 policy, including, as appropriate, the following: - 12 (1) Preparing an annual strategic plan for ex- - panding opportunities for United States private sec- - tor companies in international markets, coordinating - the use of sanctions to achieve national security ob- - jectives, promoting international trade and invest- - ment, developing international policies around new - and emerging technologies, ensuring United States - leadership in science and technology, protecting nat- - ural resources, and promoting United States energy - 21 interests. - 22 (2) Developing policies for consideration by the - Secretary to promote economic growth, facilitate - 24 market access, create business enabling environ- - 25 ments abroad, expand trade and investment opportu-

-- ments abroad, expand trade and investment opportunities for United States companies, promote United States energy exports and energy security, conserve and manage economically important ecosystems and resources, expand access to critical minerals abroad, support United States civil and commercial space governance, promote international standards, policies, and best practices for emerging technology that facilitate United States economic growth, and safeguard the preeminence of the United States dollar in international markets. - (3) Promoting United States international economic interests to be addressed in the Biannual National Economic Security Strategy Report, coordinated by the Office of the Chief Economist. - (4) Attending and participating in meetings of the National Security Council, and National Space Council, when applicable, at the direction of the Secretary, for matters related to economic growth, energy, and commercial expansion, commercial outer space affairs, oceans, science and technology developments, natural resource protection, and fulfill the role of Foreign Affairs Sous Sherpa relating to the activities of the Group of Seven Industrial Nations (G-7).
+- nities for United States companies, promote United States energy exports and energy security, conserve and manage economically important ecosystems and resources, expand access to critical minerals abroad, support United States civil and commercial space governance, promote international standards, policies, and best practices for emerging technology that facilitate United States economic growth, and safeguard the preeminence of the United States dollar in international markets. - (3) Promoting United States international economic interests to be addressed in the Biannual National Economic Security Strategy Report, coordinated by the Office of the Chief Economist. - (4) Attending and participating in meetings of the National Security Council, and National Space Council, when applicable, at the direction of the Secretary, for matters related to economic growth, energy, and commercial expansion, commercial outer space affairs, oceans, science and technology developments, natural resource protection, and fulfill the role of Foreign Affairs Sous Sherpa relating to the activities of the Group of Seven Industrial Nations (G-7).

-1 (5) Providing guidance to Department per- 2 sonnel in the United States and overseas who con- 3 duct or implement policies, programs, and activities 4 related to economic growth, energy, and commercial 5 expansion, science and technology affairs, natural re- 6 source conservation, and civil and commercial activi- 7 ties in outer space.
-8 (6) Coordinating activities related to promoting 9 economic growth, facilitating market access, creating 10 business enabling environments abroad, expanding 11 trade and investment opportunities, promoting of en- 12 ergy exports, conserving and managing economically 13 important ecosystems and resources, expanding ac- 14 cess to critical minerals, maintaining United States 15 leadership in science, technology, and outer space, 16 and safeguarding the preeminence of the United 17 States dollar in international markets.
-18 (7) As directed by the Secretary, representing 19 the Department at interdepartmental meetings in- 20 cluding the National Economic Council, Homeland 21 Security Council, Council on Environmental Quality, 22 and in providing policy advice to the Secretary on 23 matters under consideration by these groups.
-24 (c) FIRST APPOINTMENT.-On the date of the enact- 25 ment of this Act, the individual serving before such date
+- 1 (5) Providing guidance to Department per2 sonnel in the United States and overseas who con3 duct or implement policies, programs, and activities 4 related to economic growth, energy, and commercial 5 expansion, science and technology affairs, natural re6 source conservation, and civil and commercial activi7 ties in outer space. - (6) Coordinating activities related to promoting economic growth, facilitating market access, creating business enabling environments abroad, expanding trade and investment opportunities, promoting of energy exports, conserving and managing economically important ecosystems and resources, expanding access to critical minerals, maintaining United States leadership in science, technology, and outer space, and safeguarding the preeminence of the United States dollar in international markets. - (7) As directed by the Secretary, representing the Department at interdepartmental meetings including the National Economic Council, Homeland Security Council, Council on Environmental Quality, and in providing policy advice to the Secretary on matters under consideration by these groups. - 24 (c) FIRST APPOINTMENT.-On the date of the enact-25 ment of this Act, the individual serving before such date